phenopackets/phenopacket-schema-fhir-implementation-guide/source/pages/_includes/DiagnosticReport-Phenopackets-intro.md

-This profile represents the results in a [Biosample](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html).
+This profile represents the test results of an Individual.

 #### Mapping Notes